Melody of Love (Wanna Be Loved)

 "Melody of Love (Wanna Be Loved)" is a song by American singer and songwriter Donna Summer.
-The song was released in October 1994 by Mercury Records and Casablanca Records as a new track and the lead single for her 1994 hits compilation album, Endless Summer.
-It was written by Summer, David Cole, Robert Clivillés and Joe Carrano, and produced by Summer and Welcome Productions.
-The song just missed the top 20 in the United Kingdom and was a top-40 hit in Belgium.
-It was formed with several remixes and was her tenth number one hit on the US Billboard Hot Dance Club Songs chart.
+It was released on October 31, 1994, by Mercury and Casablanca Records as a new track and the lead single for her 1994 hits compilation album, Endless Summer: Donna Summer's Greatest Hits.
+The song was written by Summer, David Cole, Robert Clivillés and Joe Carrano, and produced by Summer and Welcome Productions.
+It just missed the top 20 in the United Kingdom and was a top-40 hit in Belgium.
+The song was formed with several remixes and was her tenth number-one hit on the US Billboard Hot Dance Club Songs chart.
 In Australia, the single peaked at number 79 in December 1994.
 It was awarded the ASCAP Dance Song of the Year prize in 1996.

 Critical reception

 Alex Henderson from AllMusic complimented Summer, that "still sounds incredibly fresh" on the song.
-Larry Flick from Billboard stated that it "proves that her voice is stronger now than ever."
-He added, "She soars with spine-tingling power over a pop-house arrangement that nicks an idea or two from several of her vintage disco hits, while injecting a modern house sensibility that ensures active club exposure."
+Larry Flick from Billboard magazine stated that it "proves that her voice is stronger now than ever.
+She soars with spine-tingling power over a pop-house arrangement that nicks an idea or two from several of her vintage disco hits, while injecting a modern house sensibility that ensures active club exposure."
+In a separate review, Flick added that "it places Summer at the center of a swirling, disco-soaked house arrangement", noting that "the simple but oh-so-sweet tune gallops at a hearty and insinuating pace".
 In his weekly UK chart commentary, James Masterton described it as a "rather anodyne piece of disco".
 Pan-European magazine Music & Media remarked that co-written by David Cole and Robert Clivillés, "Summer returns to '70s disco which first made her famous.
 Vocally taking untenable hurdles, she could be Whitney's twin sis."

-Alan Jones from Music Week gave the song four out of five, commenting, "Simple piano chords and muted horns usher in Donna's first for a while, but it's just the calm before the storm, as the song explodes in contemporary house style, with pumping bass and her extraordinary voice as durable as ever."
-James Hamilton from the RM Dance Update declared it as a "typical vintage style but apparently brand new David Cole co-composed song".
+Alan Jones from Music Week gave the song a score of four out of five, commenting, "Simple piano chords and muted horns usher in Donna's first for a while, but it's just the calm before the storm, as the song explodes in contemporary house style, with pumping bass and her extraordinary voice as durable as ever."
+Andy Beevers from the Record Mirror Dance Update gave it a full score of five out of five, stating that the disco veteran "returns in fine style".
+Another Record Mirror editor, James Hamilton, named it a "typical vintage style but apparently brand new David Cole co-composed song" in his weekly dance column.
+Jordan Paramor from Smash Hits opined that 'Melody of Love' "begins as a lurvely ballad, but blink and it's metamorphosed into another boppy bundle of disco pap."